 Knowing these words and phrases will help you fit in with the locals on your Hawaiian winter vacation.
 Spread the holiday cheer, wish you new friends "Mele Kalikimaka," and you're sure to enjoy your own Hawaiian Christmas.

-Also, don't miss out on the annual Honolulu City Lights ceremony at the Honolulu Hale (City Hall) if you're visiting O'ahu or check out some other festive events on nearly every other island during the holiday season, like Santa arriving by canoe or the annual Pearl Harbor Memorial Parade each December 7th.
+Don't miss out on the annual Honolulu City Lights ceremony at the Honolulu Hale (City Hall) if you're visiting O'ahu.
+Also check out some other fun festive events on nearly every other island during the holiday season, like Santa arriving by canoe or the annual Pearl Harbor Memorial Parade each December 7th.